aminrj/aminrj.github.io/_posts/2026-03-04-openclaw-secure-deployment.md

 ---

-## Common Mistakes and How to Avoid Them
+## Common mistakes and how to avoid them

 **Mistake: Running OpenClaw on your primary machine.** An agent compromise gives attackers access to everything you have: SSH keys, password manager vaults, browser sessions, personal files.
 Use a dedicated, disposable environment.